 The presidential and vice-presidential debates demand an in-depth discussion of the most pressing issues of the day.
-In an era when presidential candidates rarely veer from carefully hewed speeches and limit their public appearances to addresses in front of sympathetic audiences, the debates provide voters the opportunity to watch candidates think on their feet and perform off script.
+In an era when presidential candidates rarely veer from carefully hewed speeches (with one notable exception being Donald Trump) and limit their public appearances to addresses in front of sympathetic audiences, the debates provide voters the opportunity to watch candidates think on their feet and perform off script.

 The candidates certainly arrive at the debates armed with talking points and rehearsed responses, but they inevitably face difficult, unexpected questions and are expected to give thoughtful, substantive answers.
 A candidate’s performance in the debates can make or break an election.
 Indeed, many of the most memorable moments of an election campaign originate at the debates.

 In 1960, Richard Nixon and John Kennedy participated in the first general presidential debates.
 Presidential debates didn’t reemerge until the 1976 election, largely because the candidates refused to take part and because the Communications Act of 1934 required that networks give equal air time to every candidate.
 In 1975, the Federal Communications Commission changed their equal-time rules to allow the broadcast of debates by major party candidates as long as they are considered “bona-fide news events, sponsored by non-broadcast entities, and carried in their entirety.”
 The League of Women voters stepped in and sponsored the debates from 1976 to 1988, when the Commission on Presidential Debates was established.

 Here are some famous—and infamous—lines from past debates.

 Jaws dropped when President Gerald Ford seemed to have no grasp of the political climate in Europe.

 Ford: "There is no Soviet domination of Eastern Europe, and there never will be under a Ford administration."